 But I call that argument (Mormonism does a lot of good) the "Hitler's Autobahn" argument, or the "Mussolini made the trains run on time!" argument.
 When I lived in Germany in the '60s, I occasionally heard old Germans say, "Well, Hitler made a lot of mistakes, but he pulled us out of the Depression, he made jobs for the unemployed, he got rid of the petty crooks, he built the Autobahns, he promoted family values, he did a lot of good! ....."

-I am certainly not saying that Hinckley is comparable to Hitler, or that Mormonism is comparable to National Socialism.
+I am certainly not saying that Mormon leaders are comparable to Hitler, or that Mormonism is comparable to National Socialism.
 But one cannot praise the good and overlook or forgive the evil.
 I read the stories of the people who are leaving the church, who write to me, sometimes a dozen in a week.
 There are days I sit looking at the computer screen, reading what some of these people have suffered and endured at the hands of the Mormons, and I can hardly see the screen for the tears.
-When I first got involved, about four years ago, I didn't have any special anger or bitterness toward the church or its leaders; sure, they had messed me up many years ago, but I had recovered.
+When I first got involved, a few years ago, I didn't have any special anger or bitterness toward the church or its leaders; sure, they had messed me up many years ago, but I had recovered.
 I saw the church and its claims as an intellectual problem, and I assumed that others did, too.
 I didn't know any other exmormons.
 I had no idea of the emotional devastation that Mormonism can cause in the lives of good people who are simply wanting to find the truth and obey God.
-In those four years I have come to the realization that - in spite of whatever good it may do - Mormonism is, on balance, evil.
+In those years since, I have come to the realization that - in spite of whatever good it may do - Mormonism is, on balance, evil.

 Mormons will say, of course, that naturally those people say bad things about the church, to excuse their "real" reason for leaving: sin, or something - "one cannot expect to hear anything good about the church from its critics."
 I think of them not as critics of the church, but rather its victims.
 Until the internet, they were isolated, alone, and generally silent.
 Probably you - and the average tithe-paying Mormons - are even unaware of their existence and of what the church did to their lives.
 But then, the average patriotic German was unaware of the gas chambers, too.